History of Social Dance

 There are two primary styles for almost all the dances: the International/ competition style, and the American/ Social style.

-While dance competitions have been a part of what has kept Ballroom dancing alive and popular, it's interesting that in 1995 the Olympic Committee granted provisional recognition to Ballroom dancing, or "Dancesport."
+Dance competitions have been a part of what has kept Ballroom dancing alive and popular, and in 1995 the Olympic Committee granted provisional recognition to Ballroom dancing, or "Dancesport."
 (Will it ever actually become an Olympic event?
-Ballroom and Latin competitions are currently absolutely entrenched in a traditional, and very non-Olympic format, but who can say?)
+Ballroom and Latin competitions are currently entrenched in a traditional, very non-Olympic format, but who can say?)

 The Internationally recognized world Ballroom Dancing Championship is the British Open Dance Championships, held annually in Blackpool England.

-The Foxtrot originated in the summer of 1913, created by Vaudeville actor, singer and comedian Harry Fox (born Arthur Carringford in Pomona, California.)
+The History of the FOXTROTThe Foxtrot originated in the summer of 1913, created by Vaudeville actor, singer and comedian Harry Fox (born Arthur Carringford in Pomona, California.)

 It was the rise to fame of Vernon and Irene Castle's exhibition dances that led the elite of the dance world to try to capture the fox-trot's unusual style of movement, and it wasn't until the early 30's that Foxtrot began to take on the smoother and more flowing quality we recognize in today's dance.